-The sub-fund is suitable for investors who wish to invest in a diversified portfolio of debt securities and claims, mainly denominated in EUR and issued by international and supranational organisations or private, semi-public or public borrowers.
+The actively managed sub-fund is suitable for investors who wish to invest in a diversified portfolio of debt securities and claims, mainly denominated in EUR and issued by international and supranational organisations or private, semi-public or public borrowers.
+The sub-fund promotes environmental and/or social characteristics.

-UBS (Lux) Bond Fund Convert Europe (EUR)
+UBS (Lux) Bond Fund - Convert Europe (EUR)

-The sub-fund is suitable for risk-conscious investors who wish to invest in a diversified convertible bond portfolio and profit from the development of the European stock market, but do not want to relinquish a certain level of security such as that afforded by the "bond floor" offered by a convertible bond.
+The actively managed sub-fund is suitable for risk-conscious investors who wish to invest in a diversified convertible bond portfolio and profit from the development of the European stock market, but do not want to relinquish a certain level of security such as that afforded by the "bond floor" offered by a convertible bond.